Elon Musk says he'll reverse Donald Trump Twitter ban

 Banning Trump "was a morally bad decision, to be clear, and foolish in the extreme," the billionaire said at a Financial Times conference on Tuesday.

-Twitter kicked Trump off after his supporters stormed the U.S. Capitol on January 6th, 2021.
-The social network said Trump had broken its rules against inciting violence.
+Twitter kicked Trump off after his supporters stormed the U.S. Capitol on Jan.
+6, 2021.
+The social network said Trump had broken its rules against inciting violence and that it decided to remove him "due to the risk of further incitement of violence."
+It was the first major platform to ban the then-president, a move quickly followed by Facebook and YouTube.

-"I think that was a mistake because it alienated a large part part of the country and did not ultimately result in Donald Trump not having a voice," Musk said, pointing out that the former president has said he will start posting on his own social media app, Truth Social.
+"I do think that it was not correct to ban Donald Trump," Musk said on Tuesday.
+"I think that was a mistake because it alienated a large part of the country and did not ultimately result in Donald Trump not having a voice," he added, pointing out that the former president has said he will start posting on his own social media app, Truth Social.
+(Trump has said he will not return to Twitter even if the ban is lifted.)

+Musk, who has said he wants to buy Twitter to encourage more free speech, said he thinks the platform should only ban accounts in rare cases to remove bots, spammers and scammers, "where there's just no legitimacy to the account at all."
+Otherwise, he said, permanent bans "undermine trust."

+He said Twitter's founder and former chief executive Jack Dorsey shares his opinion that Twitter should not have permanent bans.
+Twitter has said Dorsey made the call to ban Trump last year, and the former CEO previously said it was "the right decision."

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.